Kottawa: Law Enforcement

 Kottawa is served by the Kottawa Police Station.
 In 2010, the artist Lalaka Peiris was found dead after arrest here.

+Climate

+Kottawa displays a tropical climate.
+Highest temperatures are usually recorded in March and April; while the lowest temperatures are usually recorded in December, January and February.
+The atmospheric pressure in Kottawa is around 1.010 bar, while the wind speeds range from 8 to 16 Kilometres per hour.

 Infrastructure

 Kottawa town is located alongside the A4 highway connecting Colombo and Batticaloa.
 Kottawa town shows a potential to become a key landmark in Sri Lanka's road systems due to the development of the Expressways of Sri Lanka.
 The Kottawa - Makumbura multimodal transport centre allows commuters to switch between Expressway buses, the Kelani Valley Railway Line and buses running on the A4 highway.

 Road

 Kottawa can be reached via A4 (Colombo - Batticaloa) highway.
 The northern end of the Southern Expressway is about 2 km east of Kottawa on the High Level Road (A4) and the Outer Colombo Circular Highway also extends from here towards north.

 In December 2021, area residents protested delays and irregularities in the construction of the Kottawa–Piliyandala road.